Unity Spiritual Center of Lansing

 Some years later, Unity Church of Lansing, a separate Unity church, was also established with the intention of serving the downtown Lansing area.
 December 16, 1966. a special members meeting of the two Unity Centers was held and themembers agreed to merge into one church.
 In 1967, under the assistance of Rev. Eleonore Krafft and Rev. Richard Dale Billings, the two groups merged and went through a name change to become Unity of Greater Lansing.
 Rev. Eleonore Krafft helf her last service in Lansing at a candle light service on Sunday and a Wednesday service both at the Lansing YMCA.
 On December 25, 1966, Eleonore and Richard conducted a joint service at East Lansing on Christmas day, a New Year's Eve service from 9:30 pm - 12:30 pm and a New Year's Day service at 11:00 am.

 In 1968, the Unity of Greater Lansing congregation purchased the building at 240 Marshall Street with a parsonage next door at 238.
 Some few years later, the parsonage (238 Marshall) next door to the south was sold and still later, the 2-story house next door to the north, at 254 Marshall, was purchased.
 It was used as a Youth Building.
-In 1982, a group broke off and began a ministry known as "Fellowship for Today".
+In 1982, a group broke off after Associate Minister Amelia Franklin left to take a churchin Washington D.C. and began a ministry known as "Fellowship for Today".

 The people at Unity of Greater Lansing increasingly saw the need to provide more modern facilities and be handicap-accessible.
 More seating was required, as well.
 They moved into 2001 E. Grand River--to temporarily share space with the Plymouth Congregational community.
 In November 2013, the congregation moved to a leased location at 15851 S. Old US 27 in north Lansing, in the Crowne Point Business Park, until December 2015.
 During this time, Rev. Lederer finished his contract with the church and an interim minister, Barry Vennard, was hired.